 Perform a field test with any change of field and/or planting conditions, seed size or planter adjustment to ensure proper seed placement and operation of row units.
-See "Rate Charts", "Check Seed Population" and "Field Check Granular Chemical Application".

 - Check planter for front to rear and lateral level operation.
 See "Leveling the Planter". - ☐ Check all row units to be certain they are running level.
 Row unit parallel arms should be approximately parallel to the ground when planting. - ☐ Check row markers for proper operation and adjustment.
-See "Row Marker Adjustments" and "Field Check Granular Chemical Application". - Check for proper application rates and placement of granular chemicals on all rows.
-See "Field Check Granular Chemical Application". - Check for desired depth placement and seed population on all rows.
-See "Check Seed Population". - ☐ Check for proper application rates of fertilizer on all rows.
+See "Row Marker Adjustments" and "Row Marker Speed Adjustment". - ☐ Check for proper application rates and placement of granular chemicals on all rows.
+See "Field Check Granular Chemical Application". - ☐ Check for desired depth placement and seed population on all rows.
+See "Check Seed Population" and appropriate Rate Chart. - ☐ Check for proper application rates of fertilizer on all rows.
 See proper "Fertilizer Application Rate Chart".